crashoverride777/swifty-receipt-validator/README.md

 # SwiftyReceiptValidator

-Note: I will lock down this project withing the next 1-2 updates.
-This means there will be no more source breaking changes which I am sure is frustrating some.
-All future changes will be handled via deprecated warnings.

 A swift protocol extension to handle app store receipt validation.

 I am by no means an expert, as receipt validation was causing me headaches for months.
 I however believe I am on the right track with this helper.